ChasarooniZ/pf2e-item-activations/README.md

   - [Settings](#settings)
   - [FAQ](#faq)
 ## Features
 Adds and removes actions from your inventory when you equip item etc..
-Do note, you are unable to save the state of items at the moment, I may refactor in thefuture to have it show you items in your inventory that aren't equipped etc, but that's a later me problem
+Do note, you are unable to save the state of items at the moment, I may refactor in the future to have it show you items in your inventory that aren't equipped etc, but that's a later me problem
 ### Supported Items
 - Bottled Air
 - Bracelet of Dashing